Federer walks out at Wimbledon in Uniqlo shirt, not Nike

 While thousands of fans around Center Court wore baseball caps displaying the RF logo, Federer can no longer use it as the design is owned by the American apparel and equipment company that had sponsored the Swiss during all of his previous record 20 Grand Slam wins.

-Federer, who was sporting a plain white bandana while playing Serbia’s Dusan Lajovic in the first round, has yet to comment on the switch to the Japanese casual wear designer.
+Federer, who wore a plain white bandana with two small red squares on the side while defeating Serbia’s Dusan Lajovic 6-1 6-3 6-4 in the first round, has yet to comment on the switch to the Japanese casual wear designer.

 The top seed, however, was wearing Nike footwear as Uniqlo do not manufacture shoes.